mnorbi/soft-eng-interview-prep/topics/system-architecture.md

     - Standard database replication is not strongly consistent because special logic must be introduced to handle replication lag.
     - Consistency which is both instantaneous and global is impossible.
     - Mitigate by trying to push the time resolutions at which the consistency breaks down to a point where we no longer notice it.
+    - inconsistency in large-scale reliable distributed systems has to be tolerated to support highly concurrent read/write and live nodes during network partitions
 - Availability
     - Every request received by a *non-failing node* in the system must result in a response (that contains the results of the requested work).
     - Even when severe network failures occur, every request must terminate.